DuzAwe/OrphanFileChecker/README.md

 ## Instructions:

 Save the script as orphancheck.sh edit the script to check the directory you want.
-Its line 1 of the file.
+Its line 1 of the file (1. search_dir=/dir/*).
 Then make it executable:

 ```bash
 chmod +x orphancheck.sh